 Save your sensitive jokes for your best friends (or better yet, replace them with jokes that don't have time and place restrictions).
 In particular, making sexist or racist jokes is offensive and a quick way to end a conversation with strangers.

 NARROW TOPICS

-Avoid talking at length about one-sided topics.
-This might include specialized expertise in a particular field or unique hobbies of which your conversation partner has no knowledge.
+Avoid talking at length about topics that are one-sided.
+This might include specialized expertise in a particular field or uncommon hobbies of which your conversation partner has no knowledge.